 I decided to clean out my bathroom cabinets the other day.
 Since they are really deep, I pulled out some things I hadn’t seen in years, including a bottle of bubble bath.
 According to the date on the bottle, it had expired two years ago!

 You may be wondering if bubble bath really expires.
 Yes, bubble bath does expire.
-The type of preservatives in your product determine the date of the shelf-life on your bubble bath.
+The type of preservatives in your product determines the date of the shelf-life on your bubble bath.
 If the product uses chemical preservatives it usually expires three years from the date of manufacturing.
 If the product uses all-natural preservatives the shelf-life can be as short as one year.
 However, even when the expiration date passes, you still might opt to use your bubble bath product.

 When judging whether your bubble bath has expired, there are several considerations you’ll want to keep in mind.